Why Was My Bonus Taxed So Much? — UK Guide

 - Month 1 coding: Some employers apply a non-cumulative Month 1 code to the bonus payment, meaning they don't give credit for tax already paid this year.
 This causes overtaxation in that month, which is corrected automatically in subsequent months.

-Bonus Tax Calculation — Worked Example
+Bonus Tax Calculation — Worked Examples

-Salary: £45,000 + Bonus: £5,000 (paid in March)
+Salary: £45,000 + Bonus: £5,000 (crosses into higher rate)

-- Tax on bonus portion: 40% × £5,000 = £2,000 income tax
+- Tax on bonus: 40% × £5,000 = £2,000 income tax

-- NI on bonus: 2% × £5,000 (above UEL monthly threshold) = £100 NI
+- NI on bonus: 2% × £5,000 = £100 NI

-- Net bonus received: ~£2,900
+- Net bonus received: £2,900 — effective rate: 42%

 Effective Tax Rates on Bonuses